microprediction/precise/README.md

 See [/examples_basic_usage](https://github.com/microprediction/precise/tree/main/examples_basic_usage).
 And yes, this mildly unusual convention requires the caller to maintain state from one call to the next:  See the timemachines [faq](https://github.com/microprediction/timemachines/blob/main/FAQ.md) for justification of this style.

+### Cov skater listing and Elo ratings

+- Peruse the
-### Browsing for skaters
+- Hunt for skaters in [precise/skaters/covariance](https://github.com/microprediction/precise/tree/main/precise/skaters/covariance).

-You can hunt for skaters other than *run_emp_pcov_d0* in [precise/skaters/covariance](https://github.com/microprediction/precise/tree/main/precise/skaters/covariance).
-There are some location utilities in [precise/whereami](https://github.com/microprediction/precise/blob/main/precise/whereami.py).
-As noted, see the [elo_ratings_and_urls](https://github.com/microprediction/precise/blob/main/examples_colab_notebooks/elo_ratings_and_code_urls.ipynb) which may, or may not, help guide you.
+- Run the [elo_ratings_and_urls](https://github.com/microprediction/precise/blob/main/examples_colab_notebooks/elo_ratings_and_code_urls.ipynb) which may, or may not, help guide you.

 ### Interpreting skater names